pandabytes/s3-multipart-upload/README.md

 1. Install `pyenv`
 1. Install `aws-vault` to set up your AWS credential

-If we want to do multipart upload manually, we must first split the file into smaller files.
+To do multipart upload, we must first split the file into smaller files.
 ```bash
 # -d: use number suffix
 # -a: indicate the length of the suffix (00, 000, etc...)